wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Health Checks

    * <a target="_blank" href="https://kubernetesbyexample.com//healthz/">kubernetesbyexample.com: Health Checks</a>
-   * <a target="_blank" href="https://inlets.dev/blog/2020/12/15/multi-cluster-monitoring.html">How to monitor multi-cloud Kubernetes with Prometheus and Grafana</a> Inlets blog December 15, 2020 by Johan Siebens
+   * <a target="_blank" href="https://inlets.dev/blog/2020/12/15/multi-cluster-monitoring.html">How to monitor multi-cloud Kubernetes with Prometheus and Grafana</a> (on Equinix Metal) Inlets blog December 15, 2020 by Johan Siebens

 <a name="Probes"></a>